Marchex/mchx_dk/README.md

 * To migrate it, ask the [Tools team](mailto:tools-team@marchex.com?subject=Please%20migrate%20my%20Chef%20key) that you want it migrated, and tell them what your user name is on the out-house Chef.
 Then you can use the same key on both in-house and out-house Chef servers.
   * **TOOLS TEAM ONLY**:  run `migrate_chef_user_key.sh $OUTHOUSE_USER $USER` (from the [chef-utils repo](https://github.marchex.com/marchex-chef/chef-utils/)) to copy their public key from the out-house Chef to the in-house Chef.
 * If you do not have a client key, or you need to reset it, you can go into the UI, select your name in the top right, select "My Profile", and then click "Reset Key."
-That will generate a new key and give you the new private key file.
-NOTE: if after logging in with your LDAP password, the Chef UI asks for your password to "Link Accounts", that one-time password is `nopass`.
+That will generate a new key and give you the new private key file.  **NOTE**: if after logging in with your LDAP password, the Chef UI asks for your password to "Link Accounts", that one-time password is `nopass`.
 * Copy your Chef client key to your workstation at `$HOME/.ssh/$USER.pem` (or wherever you prefer) if you don't already have it there, so you can tell the installer where it lives.